-The Chaplain’s room is Nuffield 10, and her email address is email@example.com.
+The Chaplain’s email is firstname.lastname@example.org

-Director of Chapel Music
+The Director of Music